Hosted response guide

 • remaining_balance_usdc shows post-call balance state.

-How to interpret one paid response
+How to interpret one paid hosted response

-1. Read decision first to know whether the action passed, needs review, or must stop.
+2. After payment, read decision first to know whether the action passed, needs review, or must stop.

-Live Contract Examples
+Fallback Contract Examples

 Allow example: low-risk vendor payout